hathach/tinyusb/README.md

 [![Build Status](https://travis-ci.org/hathach/tinyusb.svg?branch=master)](https://travis-ci.org/hathach/tinyusb) [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

 TinyUSB is an open-source cross-platform USB Host/Device stack for embedded system.
+It is designed to be memory-safe with no dynamic allocation and thread-safe with all interrupt events are deferred then handled in the stack's task function.

 ![tinyusb](https://user-images.githubusercontent.com/249515/49858616-f60c9700-fe27-11e8-8627-e76936352ff7.png)